copyrat90/sfml-practice/README.md

+# sfml-practice

+As name suggests, this is my *experimental* repo with SFML, so there are tons of ugly code in here.

+Each *experiment* will be reside in each branch, so there will be many branches I think.

+End of description.
+Original readme below.

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.